Whips66/Spanish/README.md

 - ⚡ **Instant Feedback**: Immediate confirmation with encouraging messages and tense usage explanations
 - 💡 **Smart Hints**: Context-aware hints for wrong answers (regular verb patterns, irregular verb tips, pronoun clues)
 - 🌟 **50 Common Verbs**: Practice the most frequently used Spanish verbs
-- 📚 **8 Tenses**: Comprehensive coverage including simple and compound tenses
+- 📚 **10 Tenses**: Comprehensive coverage including simple, compound, and subjunctive tenses
 - 📱 **Responsive Design**: Works great on desktop and mobile devices
 - 🎓 **Educational**: Learn what each tense is used for with detailed descriptions
 - 🌐 **Spanish Interface**: Tense names displayed in Spanish for authentic learning